spawnfest/tabtab/README.md

 Autocompletion generator for `rebar3`.

 ## Current drawbacks
-1. There is no autocomplete for `rebar3` plugins!
+1. There is no autocomplete for `rebar3` plugins! (nor providers, nor their flags)
-2. There is no autocomplete for `rebar3` templates!
+2. There is no autocomplete for `rebar3` templates! (nor template name, nor variables!)
 3. There is no autocomplete for `rebar3` aliases defined in `rebar.config`
 4. There is no autocomplete for profiles when performing `rebar3 as`
+5. (**!**)Whenever autocompleting flags, after you type the first flag, autocomplete is gone!
-5. There is no autocomplete for tasks when performing `rebar3 do`
+6. There is no autocomplete for tasks when performing `rebar3 do`
-6. Current `rebar3` is static and handwritten - each update to providers may demand update in autocomplete **files** (update for each shell type!).
+7. Current `rebar3` is static and handwritten - each update to providers may demand update in autocomplete **files** (update for each shell type!).
-7. No support for `rebar3` aliases.
+8. No support for `rebar3` aliases.
 You wan't your autocompletion to trigger on `r3` or `rebar`?
 You need to modify the autocompletion file yourself :D
-8. No type hints for arguments
+9. No type hints for arguments
+10. Limited nesting support - you cant have a task that has tasks, etc.
+    -   only 1 previous word can be seen which could also cause collisions in nested commands!

 ## Why is this needed?
 Is there something more frustrating than a typo in the CLI?
 Also it gets your brain free of the following questions while developing: